 Asakusa, Taito City OMO3 Asakusa By Hoshino Resorts

-This new hotel gives you a front-row seat to the allure of the old and new Asakusa.
-The massive floor-to-ceiling glass windows are truly magical.
-To the west, a sweeping view of the historic Sensoji Temple grounds gives you an insight to Asakusa’s storied past.
-Then to the east, you’re greeted by the modern marvel of Tokyo Skytree.
-Both sights will take your breath away, day or night.
+This new hotel gives you a front-row seat to the allure of the old and new Asakusa, with impressive floor-to-ceiling glass windows bringing the outside in.
+To the west, a sweeping view of the historic Sensoji Temple grounds gives you an insight into Asakusa’s storied past.
+Then, to the east, you’re greeted by the modern marvel of Tokyo Skytree.

 Asakusa, Taito City Cyashitsu Ryokan Asakusa

-Meet Cyashitsu Ryokan Asakusa, your charming home away from home in Tokyo's traditional heartland!
+Meet Cyashitsu Ryokan Asakusa, your charming home away from home in Tokyo's traditional heartland.
 Tucked away in Old Town Asakusa, it's a place where the past and present mingle with ease.
-Just step outside, and you'll find yourself amidst quaint local shops and enticing restaurants.
+Just step outside and you'll find yourself surrounded by quaint local shops and enticing restaurants.

 Inspired by the Zen of tea houses, the ryokan strikes the perfect balance between elegance and comfort.
-And yes, they provide yukata robes for guests.
+Your stay kicks off with a soothing tea ceremony and a refreshing foot bath, and yes, they provide yukata robes for guests.
 Fancy a stroll in traditional attire?
-This is your chance!
-Oh, and you can't miss the open-air rooftop bath that you can reserve all to yourself.
-It's blissful relaxation with a dash of luxury.
-The experience gets even better as your stay kicks off with a soothing tea ceremony and a refreshing foot bath.
+This is your chance.
+And you can't miss the open-air rooftop bath that you can reserve all to yourself.

 Iidabashi, Chiyoda City Toggle Hotel

 With a daring and inventive design, this aptly named establishment excels in tailoring your individual experience.
-The elevated beds and vibrantly hued rooms not only ingeniously maximise the compact space, but also infuse just the right amount of playful novelty.
+The elevated beds and vibrant rooms not only maximise the compact space, but also infuse just the right amount of playfulness.

-The hotel's spirited design ethos extends to its onsite cafe and bar, where daily breakfast, drinks, and coffee on demand are an experience in themselves.
+The hotel's spirited design ethos extends to its onsite cafe and bar, where daily breakfast, drinks, and coffee are on demand.
 Strategically positioned near the iconic Tokyo Dome, you're just a leisurely stroll away from indulging in a game of baseball or exploring nearby Kagurazaka, a district steeped in the city's rich history.

 Best Hotels In Western Tokyo